-Most content here is reposts from my Ask.fm, recompiled with questions from askers marked in bold above my writing.
+Most of the older content here is reposts from my now defunct Ask.fm.
+The questions being asked are marked in bold above my plaintext replies.

 You can support my writing by supporting me on Patreon: